Infrared Heating Pad vs. Regular: Which is Best for Back Pain?

 Infrared heating pads are superior to regular ones in every aspect: they emit radiant heat that penetrates deeper into your body, they are safer, they allow for a greater temperature range and more consistent heat, and they allow for faster healing and recovery while being more energy efficient than regular heating pads.

-They do cost more than regular heating pads, but the extra cost is worth every penny, and we’ve using this wonderful natural therapy for years with amazing results, such as getting back to activities we love, getting restful sleep, and walking around pain-free.
+They do cost more than regular heating pads, but the extra cost is worth every penny, and we’ve been using this wonderful natural therapy for years with great results, such as getting back to activities we love and getting restful sleep.

 To your health and happiness,